We love smart rings, and once you experience the insights and comfort of a top health tracking ring, you don't look back

 Like with the first iteration, the Gen 2 ring produces accurate insights into sleep, health, and basic activity – and only really the sleep apnea feature is one we’ve found to affect battery life significantly.

 While this data is largely solid, we still have reservations about the companion app.
-It doesn’t feature quite the same polish or unique insights as a platform like Oura, and the sometimes endless number of graphs means it can feel more of a historical hub rather than a cohesive companion that informs behavior change or useful insights.
-For many people, that will be just fine.
-But the best wearables make data actionable, but you’ll have to do a lot of that yourself with RingConn.
+It doesn’t feature quite the same polish or unique insights as a platform like Oura, and the sometimes endless graphs mean it feels more of a data hub rather than a cohesive companion that informs behavior change or useful insights.

 Still, with a price tag that undercuts rivals, no added subscription fees, and a nifty charging case that effectively gives you 15-20 charging cycles, the RingConn Gen 2 is a tough smart ring to argue against.